ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 #### 3.4.
 Configure parameters

+Make sure to shut down the rqt_reconfigure node and restart it.
 There are two parameters you can modify using dynamic reconfigure. "dist_thresh" specifies, at which ditance from the plane model a point is still considered an inlier.
 Adjust it until the plane is segmented correctly (i.e. only points actually belonging to the ground floor are part of the plane).
 The parameter "max_iterations" improves the segmentation robustness but lowers computation speed if increased.